 I pay my respects at their kitchen table.
 Tears trickle down the winding river of their faces.
 They tell me what happened, over and over again until there are no words left.
-I look down at my feet and notice the puppy poop-pad in its place on the floor.
+I look down at my feet and notice the poop-pad in its place on the floor.
 I can swear I smell something.
-I say, last time I was here, little Sgniezka laid a big one.
+Last time I came over, little Sgniezka laid a big one.
 Laughter!
 The air fills.

 At the mo, I’m trying to focus on quality over quantity, so I publish a new post every ten days or so.
 If you’re in, all you have to do to subscribe is click- FOLLOW BLOG BY EMAIL on the right-hand column of this page and make sure to send back the confirm-email you’ll receive (check your JUNK box, in case).